mstoodle/jekyll-now/_posts/2019-08-21-BuildingJitBuilderWithCMake.md

 examples dynamically compiles and runs the Mandelbrot program.
 It's not that I think people would want to compile Mandelbrot dynmamically rather than statically or that it confers some advantage to do it dynamically: these are just code samples to show how the API works and how it can be used to compile not just trivial code examples.
+There is a `Makefile` in the `jitbuilder/release/cpp` directory that shows you how to link the code together.
+Note the makefile assumes `libjitbuilder.a` is in that same directory (which it won't be because it is now generated under the `build/jitbuilder` directory).

 In  the next article, I'm going to cover the major parts of the JitBuilder API and explain how they are typically used.